luojia65/nihao/README.md

 `nihao` has the ability to flash two (and more) chips at the same time using overlapped structures, thus it would be unnecessary to unplug and replug to flash your multi-device communicating programs into two separate MCU chips.

+`nihao` consists of three modules by now. `nihao-usb` is a stand-alone USB library aimed to support basic control transfers and data exchanges with support of overlapped transportations.
+`nihao-stlink` wraps ST-Link dongles as abstract SWD and JTAG debuggers, allowing read, modify and erase target STM32 and STM8 chips.
+`nihao-armelf` is a test suit for ARM favored `elf` files which enable developers to write unit tests easily with especially Cortex-M flash targets.

+All contributions are welcomed!
+Please fire an issue or submit your pull request if you want to contribute.